List of Star Wars original trilogy characters: Anakin Skywalker / Darth Vader

 Darth Vader is Obi-Wan's former Jedi apprentice, who fell to the dark side of the Force.

 The character was portrayed by David Prowse in the suit.
 Lucas dismissed Prowse for the character's voice due to his West Country English accent, which led to him being nicknamed "Darth Farmer" by the other cast members.
 James Earl Jones served as the voice of Darth Vader; he was uncredited until 1983.
 Lucas originally intended for Orson Welles to voice the character after dismissing Prowse.
 However, determining that Welles' voice would be too familiar to audiences, Lucas instead cast then-relatively less recognizable Jones.

 In Return of the Jedi, after Anakin is redeemed by his son, Sebastian Shaw portrays the character when the helmet is removed.
-He also portrays the Force Ghost of Anakin seen at the end of the film, though this footage was replaced with Hayden Christensen as the younger Anakin from the prequel trilogy in the Special Edition of the film.
+He also portrays the Force spirit of Anakin seen at the end of the film, though this footage was replaced with Hayden Christensen as the younger Anakin from the prequel trilogy in the Special Edition of the film.